-David is proud to serve as an educator for accelerated students via Vanderbilt University's Programs for Talented Youth.
-In 2019 he will offer innovative classes like “Theory, Criticism, and Star Wars” and “The Avengers meet The Hero with a Thousand Faces: Intersections of the MCU and Literary Criticism.”
+David is proud to serve as an educator for accelerated students via Vanderbilt University's Programs for Talented Youth, offering innovative classes like “Theory, Criticism, and Star Wars” and “The Avengers meet The Hero with a Thousand Faces: Intersections of the MCU and Literary Criticism.”

 Click here for more information.

-David was honored to join the Theatre & Dance Area at Tennessee State University as a full-time faculty member for the 2018-2019 academic calendar.
-At TSU David teaches theatre and communications courses, leads master workshops, and directs for the Theatre & Dance Area's production season.
+David is honored to serve Tennessee State University as a full-time faculty member in the TSU Department of Communications and its Theatre & Dance Program.
+At TSU David teaches theatre and communications courses, leads master workshops, and directs productions within the season.

 David's life in the theatre began when he played a bunny rabbit in his third-grade talent show.
 Over a career that spans more than two decades, David has worked as a director, playwright, actor, dancer, choreographer, educator, critic, producer, and coach.